 The arrival of newcomers drove out the Native American population and led to Arizona being labeled as a part of the Wild West.
 What were once boom towns are now ghost towns.
 Though, the famous history of the state and its mining has made places like Tombstone, tourist attractions.

-The Wild West attitude and Southwestern comfort that Arizona provides continues to make the state a major destination.
+The Wild West attitude and Southwestern comfort that Arizona provides continue to make the state a major destination.
 Gone are the days of Wyatt Earp, however, tourists can still live out their Wild West fantasies by seeing Tombstone and watching a recreation of the gunfight at the OK Corral.

 Immortalized on film, Arizona’s history has also become a popular tale in Hollywood.
 With iconic landscapes, many of the state’s most visited areas have been turned into movie sets as directors try to recreate the world of outlaws and gunslingers.

 In modern history, Arizona has been known to conjure up a few controversies.
 Gun control and immigration have become hot-button topics that have nabbed headlines and divided the people.

 While the state has been traditionally conservative, waves of newcomers have helped shift the politics to make Arizona more liberal.
 This has only upped the tourism to the state, as more people feel welcome to explore Arizona’s Southwestern charm.

 Capital City of Phoenix

 Having switched its capital between a few different cities, Phoenix became Arizona’s permanent capital in 1889.
-Located further south, Phoenix is most loved for its warm climate and year-round sun.
+Located further south, it’s most loved for its warm climate and year-round sun.
 Temperatures are mild in Phoenix the majority of the year, though summer can bring extreme heat that melts plastic and metal.